Melandel/workflow/README.md

 ### Task Bar Icons ###

-Don't forget to set the target of the task bar icon to `C:\Users\tranm\Desktop\tools\vim\gvim.exe -S` and its startup directory to `$HOME` in order to use and locate Vim's session file properly!
+Don't forget to set the target of the task bar icon to `$HOME\Desktop\tools\vim\gvim.exe -S` and its startup directory to `$HOME` in order to use and locate Vim's session file properly!